 Through our wholly-owned subsidiary, Noachis Terra, we are party to a Patent License and Biological Materials License Agreement (the "License Agreement" or "NIH License"), dated March 23, 2020, with the United States Department of Health and Human Services (the "HHS"), as represented by the NIAID, an Institute of the NIH.
 Under the terms of the License Agreement, we hold a nonexclusive, worldwide license to certain specified patent rights (including patent applications, provisional patent applications and Patent Cooperation Treaty ("PCT") patent applications) and biological materials relating to the use of prefusion coronavirus spike proteins to exploit products ("Licensed Products") and practice processes ("Licensed Processes") that are covered by the licensed patent rights and biological materials for the purpose of developing and commercializing a vaccine product candidate for SARS-CoV-2.
-The License Agreement is subject to certain statutory limits and reserved rights, as required under federal law and NIH requirements, including the requirement to provide reasonable quantities of Licensed Products or materials made through the Licensed Processes substantially in the United States.
-We may not sublicense the intellectual property or biological materials licensed to us under the License Agreement.
+The License Agreement is subject to certain statutory limits and reserved rights, as required under federal law and NIH requirements, including the requirement to provide reasonable quantities of Licensed Products or materials made through the Licensed Processes for NIH research and to manufacture Licensed Products or materials made through the License Agreement.